ajgreengrove/ajgreengrove.github.io/content/posts/2024/wherever-the-wind-takes-me/index.md

 -   G. Sanguinetti's "Art of Partimento"

-To peek into the 'audio dungeon explorations' of this album, before shopping it in the Bandcamp market (for name your coins):
+To peek into the 'audio dungeon explorations' of this album, before shopping it in the Bandcamp market (for name your gold coins):

 <div class="org-bandcamp-album"> <iframe style="border: 0; width: 400px; height: 472px;" src="https://bandcamp.com/EmbeddedPlayer/size=large/bgcol=ffffff/linkcol=2ebd35/album=3014684465/tracklist=true/artwork=small/transparent=true/" seamless><a href="https://ajgreengrove.bandcamp.com/album/ wherever-the-wind-takes-me"> "Wherever The Wind Takes Me" by A J Greengrove</a></iframe>